stefanofa/awesome/TOPICS.md

 *   [HelixDB/helix-db](https://github.com/HelixDB/helix-db) - HelixDB is an open-source graph-vector database built from scratch in Rust.

 *   [vercel-labs/vectr](https://github.com/vercel-labs/vectr) - A free, open-source template for building natural language image search on the AI Cloud.

 *   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

-## vector-database

-*   [HelixDB/helix-db](https://github.com/HelixDB/helix-db) - HelixDB is an open-source graph-vector database built from scratch in Rust.

-*   [milvus-io/milvus](https://github.com/milvus-io/milvus) - Milvus is a high-performance, cloud-native vector database built for scalable vector ANN search

-*   [zilliztech/claude-context](https://github.com/zilliztech/claude-context) - Code search MCP for Claude Code.
-Make entire codebase the context for any coding agent.

-*   [chroma-core/chroma](https://github.com/chroma-core/chroma) - Open-source search and retrieval database for AI applications.

-*   [firebase/genkit](https://github.com/firebase/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google

-*   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.